tamerlankayak/KTOR-Currency_Converter/README.md

 - Ktor framework for server-side development.
 - HTML and CSS for the user interface.
 - JavaScript for client-side functionality.
-- OpenExchangeRates API for currency conversion and exchange rate data.
+- Fastforex API for currency conversion and exchange rate data.

 ## Contributing